 - fully completed by an approved applicant;

 - supported by evidence as required;

 - signed by the applicant;

 and

 - if the applicant has a partner and is applying for the income-tested Additional Boarding Allowance, signed by the applicant's partner.

 7.1.2 When a claim can be lodged

-Claims must be lodged by 31 December of the year for which assistance is sought, unless DHS has recorded an 'intent to claim' by that date.
+Claims must be lodged by 31 December of the year for which assistance is sought.